 Although there are many taxis in Granada during peak season, it can be difficult to find one.
 Radio taxis in Granada have a long hold time and there are often long queues at taxi ranks.

 Instead of spending precious moments of your vacation waiting for a cab, why not book your Granada transfer in advance?
 Welcome Pickups offers fully personalised transfers complete with English-speaking drivers, on-time pickups and competitive fixed prices.

 - There will be an additional fee for booking your Granada taxi over the phone.

 - Official taxi ranks are marked with a blue sign with a white T.

 - Make sure your driver is using the correct tariff system before you begin your journey.

 - Not all Granada taxi drivers speak English.
 To avoid miscommunication errors, be sure to write down your destination and show it to your driver.

 - Granada taxi drivers don’t carry change for anything larger than a €20 note.

 It’s rare to see a Granada taxi in the street that is wheelchair accessible.
-However, if you call to book a taxi from one of the radio companies, you can request an “adapted vehicle” and they will send a wheelchair accessible taxi to you.
+However, if you do call to book a radio taxi in Granada, you can request an “adapted vehicle” and they will send a wheelchair-accessible taxi to you.

 All Granada taxi drivers must adhere to a set of regulations and have a specific set of licenses to operate.
 Taking a taxi in Granada is usually very safe and secure, however, there are times when you may experience a rude driver or a scam.
-If this does happen, be sure to ask for your receipt or write down your driver’s ID number, taxi number and the date of your journey and report it to the Local Police on +34 958 248 211.
+If this does happen, be sure to ask for your receipt or write down your driver’s ID number, taxi number and the date of your journey and report it to the local police by calling +34 (958) 248 211.